Acuant/AndroidSDKV11/README.md

 			fun tagReadStatus(status: String)
 		}

-**Important Note:** All the data in nfcData is directly read from the passport chip except for *age* and *isExpired*.
-These two fields are extrapolated from the data read from the chip and the current date (obtained through Calendar.getInstance().time).
+**Important Note:** Most, but not all, of the data in NfcData is directly read from the passport chip. *age* and *isExpired* are extrapolated from the data read from the chip and the current date (obtained through Calendar.getInstance().time).
 Potentially, this can lead to inaccuracy due to either the device time being wrong or the DOB or DOE being calculated incorrectly from the data on the chip.
 This is an unfortunate restraint of passport chips that occurs because the DOE and DOB are stored in YYMMDD format, which is susceptible to the Y2K issue.
 Given a year of 22, we cannot determine with 100 percent certainty whether the 22 represents 1922 or 2022 or, theoretically, 2122.
 The workaround is as follows: For age, the current year is the breakpoint (for example, in 2020, 25 would be interpreted as 1925.
 However, in 2030, 25 would be interpreted as 2025.
 For isExpired, we use the same logic but going forward 20 years from the current year.
+Additionally, *translatedDocumentType* is an extrapolated form of the 2 character document type/subtype within the eChip.
+Some countries do not include a second character and some use unstandard subtype correlations, meaning that this field can also be inaccurate.

 -------------------------------------